-We work so hard trying to land job interviews that, unfortunately, we forget to spend the time preparing for the actual interview.
+We work so hard trying to land job interviews that, ultimately, depend on how we perform actual interview.
 No interview questions should ever catch you off guard.
 There are many common ones that you can prepare for, but here are the 3 most common interview questions and the best way to answer them.

 Where should you start and what do they want to know?